Washington DC in a Day: A Travel Guide

 Seeing Washington Monument on a Washington DC in a Day itinerary

-SEE: From the White House, we made a beeline for the Washington Monument at the center of the National Mall since it was clearly visible in the distance.
-I foolishly hoped that we could go to the top, but discovered that although tickets to the Washington Monument are available on a first come, first served basis, you have to arrive early to get them.
+From the White House, we made a beeline for the Washington Monument at the center of the National Mall since it was clearly visible in the distance.
+I foolishly hoped that we could go to the top, but discovered that although tickets to the Washington Monument are available on a first-come, first-served basis, you have to arrive early to get them.

 The park ranger recommended arriving by 8am to score tickets before tours start at 9am, but one member of the party can obtain up to 6 tickets.
 Tickets may also be reserved in advance online.